 The story of my life is far too long and detailed to go through here, but I hope the highlights show a trajectory of growth that started from a simple decision that the life I had when I came back from our trip out west back in 1998 was no longer good enough for me.
 I knew I was capable of more, and the funny thing is, today I’m so much more than I had ever thought possible at that time.
 At most I had wished for a good paying steady job and maybe one day, a house and a husband.

-No matter how big or ominous your journey may seem, the key to success starts with being honest with yourself about whether or not the status quo is uncomfortable enough that you’re ready to make change.
-That’s probably the hardest part.
-The rest is just taking small incremental steps in the right direction.
-It’s okay if you don’t know exactly where you’re going, because you’re probably going to end up somewhere unexpected and wonderful anyway.
+No matter how big or ominous your journey may seem, the key to success starts with being honest with yourself about whether or not the status quo is uncomfortable enough that you’re ready to make a change.
+That’s probably the hardest part but your darkest hours can often be your most pivotal because rarely do people change things unless they’re in pain.
+Once you hit rock bottom, it’s just a matter of taking small incremental steps in the right direction.
+It’s okay if you don’t know exactly where you’re going because you’re probably going to end up somewhere unexpected and wonderful anyway.
 As long as you just keep pushing forward and making better choices.

-The choices you make today will determine the quality of your life tomorrow, and all the days there after.
+The choices you make today will determine the quality of your life tomorrow, and all the days thereafter.
+Always remember that.

 What will you choose to do?